 Skaff also confessed he would send incorrect expenses and get payment two times for finishing one treatment, and he got $56,930 from the double billings, Carte stated.

-As part of Skaff’s $2.2 million civil settlement, he also will be left out from Medicare and Medicaid programs for 13 years, which means he will not have the ability to costs either entity throughout that time frame.
+As part of Skaff’s $2.2 million civil settlement, he also will be left out report medicare fraud and Medicaid programs for 13 years, which means he will not have the ability to costs either entity throughout that time frame.
 Carte stated.

 The West Virginia Medicaid Fraud Control Unit, the FBI, the Office of Inspector General for the United States Department of Health and Human Services, and the Affirmative Civil Enforcement private investigator from the United States Attorney’s workplace performed the examination.